 Nigeria’s failing as a nation is not the work of God.
-When Nigerian political economist, Claude Ake, boldly said Nigeria or Africa was never designed to be successful as modern societies, economically or politically, so many scoffed at him but he was not just right, he was absolutely right.
-Nigeria was designed to fail and its intellectual and political elites more than anyone else has been at the forefront of negotiating and perpetrating this unstoppable failure.
-In fact, the Nigerian intellectual elite love the chains of failure that guarantees their society’s failure as they perennially profit very handsomely from it.
+When Nigerian political economist, Claude Ake, boldly said Nigeria or Africa was never designed to be successful as modern societies, economically or politically, so many scoffed at him but he was not just right, he was right.
+Nigeria was designed to fail and its intellectual and political elites more than anyone else has been at the forefront of negotiating and perpetuating this unstoppable failure.
+The Nigerian intellectual elite loves the chains of failure that guarantees their society’s failure as they perennially profit very handsomely from it.

 If there is no definitive demarcation between leaders and followers how can Nigeria have either good leaders or good followers anyway?
 Chinua Achebe boldly affirmed in The Trouble with Nigeria that the nation’s problem is one of leadership.
 I concur!
 If there is no clear demarcation between good and evil or right and wrong how can Nigeria have effective justice systems, competent governance systems, robust electoral systems, good schools or good hospitals?
 If there is no distinct demarcation between wealth and poverty how can there be an equitable allocation of resources, focus on jobs that provide living wages or a reduction in the incentives to engage in corruption?
 If there is no proper demarcation between good and evil how can a rotten nation like Nigeria get better or even take the lead in a dynamic world?
 Answers are usually scarce and when presented are full of indulgence and dishonesty.
 Is that the best the elite educated Nigerian can do?
 At least Nigerian secondary and further education is purely about demarcation and coordination regardless of the subject, what happens after they are acquired?

 The greatest source of weakness to an individual or group is a lack of demarcation in thought and a lack of coordination in practice.
-It is the stuff of personal development, personal coaching, organisational studies, policy formulation and nation building.
+It is the stuff of personal development, personal coaching, organisational studies, policy formulation and nation-building.
 It is also the stuff of institutions that educated Nigerians weep about their stark absence in society.
-All the educated Nigerian does mostly in regard to Nigeria is to blabber about its “mighty potential”.
+All the educated Nigerian does mostly regarding Nigeria is to blabber about its “mighty potential”.
 Without diligent demarcation and coordination potential will always remain potential, no more.

 Please, do not be tempted to ask for solutions, that is the collective duty and vocation of the educated elite cum politicians and if they cannot solve the practical problems of Nigeria they should be truly and effectively declasse-ed.